Close call for Netherlands against brave Australia

-PORTO ALEGRE Brazil A long-range strike by substitute Memphis Depay gave the Netherlands a 3-2 win over Australia in a thrilling World Cup Group B game in Porto Alegre on Wednesday after a brave, hard-charging Socceroos side had threatened to earn a famous victory.
+PORTO ALEGRE Brazil A long-range strike by substitute Memphis Depay gave the Netherlands a 3-2 win over Australia in a thrilling World Cup Group B game but a brave, hard-charging Socceroos side had threatened to earn a famous victory.

-The game was marked by end-to-end action and spectacular goals - notably a stunning volley by Australia's Tim Cahill which cancelled out a goal by the Netherlands' Arjen Robben only a minute earlier.
+The game was marked by end-to-end action and spectacular goals - notably a stunning volley by Australia's Tim Cahill which canceled out a goal by the Netherlands' Arjen Robben only a minute earlier.

 The match belied Australia's status as underdogs and proved Netherlands coach Louis van Gaal's warning that they would come out attacking to be correct.
 But in the end, the mighty Dutch, conquerors of holders Spain in their opening game, prevailed.